Nozlaf/ld-weathersynth/README.md

 - **Error Handling**: Graceful degradation with detailed error logging
 - **Performance Monitoring**: Tracks response times and success rates for each provider
 - **Location Enhancement**: Visual Crossing provider includes reverse geocoding for better location names

+#### 🔒 Privacy & Geolocation Behavior

+**Geolocation Data Handling:**
+- **OpenWeatherMap, Tomorrow.io, WeatherAPI**: Include user geolocation data in API requests for location-based services
+- **Visual Crossing & Open-Meteo**: Do **NOT** include user geolocation data in API requests for enhanced privacy

+**What this means:**
+- When using **Visual Crossing** or **Open-Meteo**, your exact location coordinates are **not sent** to the weather provider
+- The app still uses your browser's geolocation to determine your location, but only sends weather coordinates to the API
+- This provides an additional layer of privacy protection when using these providers
+- Location simulation and weather data accuracy remain unchanged regardless of geolocation inclusion

 #### Testing Provider Configuration